the buss chimulco 1

 I let Dr. Michelle know about the uppers which she eloquently removed, adjusted and replaced in what appeared to be one fluid motion.

-Then she pulled a 1X1 square of what felt (and tasted) like plastic then placed in the right rear of my teeth and commanded me to “Bite Down.”
+Then she pulled a 1″X 1″ square of what felt (and tasted) like plastic then placed it in the right rear of my muzzle and instructed me to “Bite down.”

-She worked her way around the now full set of teeth ensuring that all the top teeth, real and false were meeting properly.
+She worked her way around the now full set of appetites ensuring that all the top teeth, real and false were meeting properly with upper and lower mates respectively.

 With all 32 teeth lining up our hand to mouth relationship came to an end.